Volkswagen, top shareholder strike framework deal for Porsche IPO - NewsBreak

 “An IPO of Porsche AG would give us additional flexibility to further accelerate the transformation.
 Porsche AG would gain more entrepreneurial freedom and at the same time continue to benefit from group synergies.”

-According to the framework agreement, Porsche SE, which owns a 31.4% equity stake in Volkswagen and 53.3% of the voting rights, would buy 25% plus one share of Porsche AG's ordinary shares from Volkswagen at a 7.5% premium to the placement price of the preferred shares.
+According to the framework agreement, Porsche SE would buy 25% plus one share of the ordinary shares in Porsche AG from Volkswagen at a 7.5% premium to the placement price of the preferred shares.

 The would give the Porsche and Piech families, which control Porsche SE, a blocking minority in the listed carmaker that was founded by their ancestor Ferdinand Porsche in 1931.

-Volkswagen said it would propose that shareholders, which apart from Porsche SE include Qatar and the German state of Lower Saxony, receive 49% of the gross proceeds the carmaker will generate via the sale of preferred and ordinary shares.
+Volkswagen said it would propose that shareholders receive 49% of the gross proceeds the carmaker will generate via the sale of preferred and ordinary shares - if it decides to go ahead with a listing.

-Qatar, which owns 14.6% in Volkswagen and 17% of its voting rights, would also become a strategic investor in Porsche AG's preferred shares in case of an IPO, Volkswagen said.

-Stephan Weil, state premier of Lower Saxony, Volkswagen's third-largest shareholder, said the state was supporting the presented framework agreement.

 Comments / 0